United Nations Parliamentary Assembly: Use and/or transform the Inter-Parliamentary Union

-The Inter-Parliamentary Union (IPU) is a body which was granted observer status in 2002.
-The IPU's Second World Conference of Speakers of Parliament adopted a resolution stating, "We would greatly welcome more substantive interaction and coordination with the United Nations, and call upon the world body to resort more frequently to the political and technical expertise which the IPU together with its Member Parliaments can provide."
+The Inter-Parliamentary Union (IPU) is a body that was granted observer status in 2002.
+The IPU's Second World Conference of Speakers of Parliament adopted a resolution stating, "We would greatly welcome more substantive interaction and coordination with the United Nations, and call upon the world body to resort more frequently to the political and technical expertise which the IPU, together with its Member Parliaments, can provide."
 Moreover, a 2005 article by IPU Secretary-General Anders B. Johnsson stated that, "It makes little practical or political sense to set up a separate parliamentary assembly alongside the existing governmental General Assembly."
-The Inter-Parliamentary Union has at times supported a reformed IPU as a substitute for a UNPA, saying, "The Union had the necessary experience, and further bureaucracy should be avoided."
+The Inter-Parliamentary Union has sometimes supported a reestablished IPU as a substitute for a UNPA, saying, "The Union had the necessary experience, and further bureaucracy should be avoided."
 Many national parliaments, however, are currently not members of the IPU.